 #17.
-Sand play
+Sand Play

 Kids love to mess around in the sand, particularly if in your back garden.
 Even if you don’t have a sand table, it’s easy to make your own, with a large shallow plastic container, and some play sand.
 Just remember to cover when finished, to keep the cats away!

 #18.
-Go for a picnic
+Go for a Picnic

 #19.
-Build Some Lego
+Build Some Lego Creations

 Design and build a Lego structure.
 It could be a castle, a house, a fire station, or maybe a small town.
 Or have lego-building competitions, where have to make structures usings only one colour.
 The possibilities are endless with Lego.

 #20.
-Go to the playground
+Go to the Playground

 Going to the playground is a great way to get the kids active outdoors.
 Most towns have a local playground, but for a change, why not try a different playground in a nearby town?
 Pack a picnic and make a day out of it.